- Dr Sharmila Gamlath

 This role involves supporting students in the QUT Business School and across the university acquire the mathematical and quantitative skills to undertake their studies successfully through workshops, peer enabled support, development of online resources and individual consultations.
 In addition to support programs targeting specific units with quantitative content, Sharmila has also developed a number of generic workshop series to upskill students in Maths and Excel.

 Unit Coordinator and Lecturer

 School of Economics and Finance, QUT Business School

-In addition to my substantive role with the Student Success Group, I have co-ordinated EFB330: Intermediate Macroeconomics in the second semester since 2018 in order to remain actively engaged in teaching in Economics, which is my original field of research.
+In addition to her substantive role with the Student Success Group, Sharmila has co-ordinated EFB330: Intermediate Macroeconomics in the second semester since 2018 in order to remain actively engaged in Economics teaching.

 February 2016-November 2017